ShallowAwe/Facial_Recognition/README.md

 - Real-time recognition with camera feed
 - Face-based app login or attendance system
 - Save and export embedding profiles
+- Multiple face detection and comparison
+- Integration with cloud-based face recognition APIs
+- Batch processing of multiple images

+---

+## 🤝 Contributing

+We welcome contributions!
+Here's how you can help:

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+### Development Guidelines
+- Follow Flutter/Dart style guidelines
+- Add comments for complex logic
+- Test on both Android and iOS if possible
+- Update documentation for new features

+---

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+## 🙏 Acknowledgments

+- **Google ML Kit** for providing excellent face detection capabilities
+- **FaceNet** research paper and model architecture
+- **Flutter team** for the amazing cross-platform framework
+- **TensorFlow Lite** for efficient on-device ML inference
+- **Open source community** for various packages and tools

 ---